Vegan Monkey Bread

 • Non-Dairy Milk – You’ll need some warm dairy-free milk to mix with the yeast to help the rising process and to make the glaze.
 I like using cashew milk here but almond milk, oat milk or or milk soy would also work.

-• Cane Sugar – This helps to sweeten up the dough.
-It can be substituted with regular white sugar if needed, just be sure to check the brand if you’re vegan as some sugars are not.
+• Cane Sugar – It can be substituted with regular white sugar if needed, just be sure to check the brand if you’re vegan as some sugars are not.

 • Quick Rise Yeast – Quick yeast will help save you time in the kitchen by cutting down the time it takes for the dough to rise.